This guide assumes you are familiar with API Analytics already. If not, please review the Introduction to Event Analytics first.

 Moesif also analyzes HTTP text payloads like JSON and XML enabling you to filter on specific keys and values.
 Binary content-types such as octet-stream will be displayed in binary format.

-Actions represents an action a customer made in your UI such as “Signed-In” or “Viewed-Docs”.
-These can be tracked using a client integration.
+To specifically include only UI events, you’ll need to filter for events where Event Type is Action.
 You can filter user actions by their Action Name or custom event metadata that is stored with the action.

 Event log actions